peteroupc/CBOR/docs/PeterO.BigInteger.md

  * <i>str</i>: A string object.

  * <i>radix</i>: A base from 2 to 36.
-Depending on the radix, the string can use the basic digits 0 to 9 (U + 0030 to U + 0039) and then the basic letters A to Z (U + 0041 to U + 005A).
+Depending on the radix, the string can use the basic digits 0 to 9 (U+0030 to U+0039) and then the basic letters A to Z (U+0041 to U+005A).
 For example, 0-9 in radix 10, and 0-9, then A-F in radix 16.

  * <i>index</i>: The index of the string that starts the string portion.